Mixing music can be an incredible difficult task if you don’t

 for the same frequency.

-This is the fastest way to end up with a tinny mix that has
+This is the fastest way to end up with a tinny mix that lacks a

 Here are a few ways you can get a more balanced mix, where each

 instrument has its own place.

 1. Start by rating each of your sounds from 1-3.
 1 being the most

 important and 3 being the least.
 This will let you know which sounds

 you can sacrifice to give more space to the more important sounds.

 2. Work on your reductive EQing.
 Remove unnecessary frequencies